tejusrevi/OCTranspo-Web-Application/README.md

  Author   : Tejus Revi
  License  : Open License

- Notes    : OCTranspo requires developers to generate their own API key nd affix with the URL.
+ Notes    : OCTranspo requires developers to generate their own API key and affix with the URL.

  API key can be obtained at http://www.octranspo.com/en/plan-your-trip/travel-tools/developers/dev-doc#v1_3_docs.